Gyro-Stabilized Cars / Motorcycles

 precessing in opposite directions.
 With this arrangement, all

-and opposite torques on the two gyros, and are consequently
+equal and opposite torques on the two gyros, and are

-cancelled out.
-With the double gyro system, the instability on
+consequently cancelled out.
+With the double gyro system, the

-bends is eliminated and the vehicle will bank to the correct
+instability on bends is eliminated and the vehicle will bank to

-angle, so that no net side force is experienced on board.
-When
+the correct angle, so that no net side force is experienced on

 Shilovsky claimed to have difficulty ensuring stability with

-not clear.
-His solution was to vary the control loop parameters
+is not clear.
+His solution was to vary the control loop

-with turn rate, to maintain similar response in turns of either
+parameters with turn rate, to maintain similar response in turns

-of gravity lies above the support point.
-Side winds cause the
+centre of gravity lies above the support point.
+Side winds cause

-vehicle to tilt into them, to resist them with a component of
+the vehicle to tilt into them, to resist them with a component

-weight.
-These contact forces are likely to cause more discomfort
+of weight.
+These contact forces are likely to cause more

-than cornering forces, because they will result in net side forces
+discomfort than cornering forces, because they will result in

 The contact side forces result in a gimbal deflection bias in a